Metropolis-nexus/Authentik-Setup/README.md

 - Field Key: name
 - Label: Name
 - Type: Text: Simple Text input
+- Placeholder: Does not have to be your legal name
 - Not Required
 - Interpret initial value as expression
 - Initial value: